Bonus: Purchase Order System Checklist

 After the user clicks on the “Submit this item for Approval button”, the data from the vendor catalog gets copied to the employee’s cart.

-The employee can then submit the request for approval.
+The employee can then submit the request for approval, and the system automatically routes the request for approval.

 Once the request is approved, ProcureDesk sends the purchase order to Amazon.

 We use Amazon as an example.
-ProcureDesk supports integration with more than 100 vendors.
+ProcureDesk supports integration with more than 150+ providers.

 Most small vendors don’t have websites or online catalogs.